 Paleček’s books for children have been published worldwide by 70 publishers in over 25 countries.
 It is clear that his illustrations speak to people all over the world.
-In fact, Paleček’s works not only span geographical borders, but also the borders of age.
+In fact, Paleček’s works not only span geographical borders but also the borders of age.

 Although most of his illustrations have been for children’s books, Paleček’s art appeals to adults as well.
-His illustrations have a certain charm which speaks to older audiences as well as young ones.
+His illustrations have a certain charm that speaks to older audiences as well as young ones.
 In his own words:

 “For the festive moments spent with children it is insufficient only to clean one’s palette.
 One has to come out of the shell of one’s own adulthood – which seems almost beautiful to me.” – Josef Paleček